mmarcon/mddy/README.md

 ## What is it

 I like Evernote a lot.
 Unfortunately it has some drawbacks.
-The best fetures are only for premium accounts, and I don't wanna buy one.
+The best features are only for premium accounts, and I don't wanna buy one.
 You can't write notes in Markdown, and that sucks because Markdown is the best way to write notes.

 For these reasone, I decided to make MDDY.
 MDDY borrows some features I like from Evernote (tags, presentation mode, clean and simple UI) but at the same time it supports Markdown.
 Additional benefit: it is open source.